 An Amazon Prime membership costs $12.99 in the United States.
 While Amazon has not made available any data that gives the average length of a subscriber tenure – why would they, when such data would be valuable to Netflix and other competitors? – it has been widely reported that over half of United States households are subscribers, which is a colossal number.

-Let’s say that the average subscriber who pays for Amazon Prime on a monthly basis subscribes for 65 months.
+Let’s say that the average subscriber who pays for Amazon Prime every month subscribes for 65 months.

 That would mean that Amazon would calculate their CLTV as below.
 We have no way of knowing Amazon’s CAC – this would be a complex calculation as it’s likely many subscribers previously bought something from Amazon and could have reached the site via multiple channels – so we’ll calculate this based on revenue only.